Globe

 • Any labor agreement between the employer and the employee requires an electronic or digital signature.

 The Colombian government passed another legislation (Law 2191 of 2022) introducing a right to disconnect for all employees to avoid any work-related contact outside their working hours and statutory or contractual leaves.
-Clauses or agreements that goes against the new right to disconnect will be ineffective.
-Failure to comply with the right to disconnect may constitute a conduct of labor harassment.
+Clauses or agreements that go against the new right to disconnect will be ineffective.
+Failure to comply with the right to disconnect may constitute the conduct of labor harassment.
 Employers must therefore update their work from home internal policies accordingly.

 Decree 1227 of 2022 was recently passed by the Colombian government adding additional details to the existing teleworking legislation.
 The main changes include:

-• Teleworkers’ employment agreements must include a description and any restrictions and responsibilities regarding equipment and software, the mode of teleworking, the required working hours, the location of teleworking, reimbursement of expenses, ergonomics and technology, among others.
+• Teleworkers’ employment agreements must include a description and any restrictions and responsibilities regarding equipment and software, the mode of teleworking, the required working hours, the location of teleworking, reimbursement of expenses, ergonomics, and technology, among others.

 An employer whose internal policy doesn’t include details on the use of equipment, software and information management, is required to implement an internal remote work policy containing a description of the positions that can be performed through teleworking, equal treatment guarantees, necessary equipment and tools, contacts and communications channels to report harassment/accidents/occupational illnesses, and prevention measures at work.